bring/lemon-block/README.md

   *Installation*

+  Open a new terminal in the command line and execute below comands

     npm install -g ganache-cli
     ganache-cli

-  It will start local blockchain instance at http://127.0.0.1:8545 More configuration option can be found [here](https://www.npmjs.com/package/ganache-cli)
+  It will start local blockchain instance at http://127.0.0.1:8545 and you can start seeing the the default account details.

+  Open Notepad and keep the account public and private keys over there

+  More configuration option can be found [here](https://www.npmjs.com/package/ganache-cli)

   Alternatively there is also one [GUI](https://www.trufflesuite.com/docs/ganache/quickstart) version available.